Special Needs

 • Email to Dr. Stoudt an electronic copy of the most recent IEP and any test results the school provided for your child.

-• Make an appointment for meeting with Dr. Stoudt in person, by phone, or by video -conference (Skype, FaceTime, Google HangOut) so she can become more familiar with your situation and your child's special needs.
+• Make an appointment for meeting with Dr. Stoudt in person, by phone, or by video -conference so she can become more familiar with your situation and your child's special needs.

 • Dr. Stoudt charges $30 for this initial consultation.
 Send payment by check or contact her at 570-861-5681.
 Dr. Stoudt will then email to you the letter you need for submitting with your affidavit and educational objectives.